-Demanding customers are never satisfied.
-They want more and they want it now.
-They want things that are outside the scope of your business.
-They don’t even ask.
-They demand…or else!
+Demanding Customers: We’re talking about the kind of people who are never satisfied.
+They want more and they want it now-- they’ll even insist on features/services/products that are outside the scope of your business.
+To them it doesn’t matter, you should give it to them…or else!

-Believe it or not, there are several ways to do this.
-Just keep it professional and don’t sink down to their level.
-Be polite, and don’t let them know how much you despise them.
+Now, there are several ways to go about this, but the most important thing to remember is to keep it professional -- don’t sink down to their level.
+Be polite, bite your lip, and don’t let them know how angry you are.

-Give them plenty of notice, and recommend other people that can do your job.
-Keep it short and sweet.
-You don’t have to justify why you made this decision, but you can add that it doesn’t fit into your business model at this time.
-It can go something like this…
+Give them plenty of notice, and recommend other businesses that can provide the service they need.
+Keep correspondence short and sweet.
+You don’t have to justify why you made this decision, but you can throw them a bone by adding that having them as a client doesn’t work with your business model at this time.
+Something along these lines:

 Tactful Client Dismissal Letter:

 My team and I have decided it would be best if we didn’t renew our contract with you for the next year.
 While we appreciate the opportunity to work with you, [Business Name] is moving toward a more automated model which means we won’t be able to handle your account the way you want or expect.
 That being said, I’ll recommend three options we believe might be exactly what you’re looking for.